gkwan-ibm/cargotracker/README.md

 To set up the project with Open Liberty and Maven:

 * Ensure you are running Java SE 11, or Java SE 17
-  * (IBM Semeru recommended with Open Liberty: https://developer.ibm.com/languages/java/semeru-runtimes/downloads/ -> select from the version dropdown menu).
+  * IBM Semeru recommended with Open Liberty: https://developer.ibm.com/languages/java/semeru-runtimes/downloads/ -> select from the version dropdown menu.
 * Make sure `JAVA_HOME` is set.
 * Navigate to the `cargotracker` directory and develop the application with Liberty Maven Plugin: `mvn -P openliberty liberty:dev`.
 * You can safely ignore the shrinkwrap features warning, message-driven bean warning, and the AggregateObjectMapping nested foreign key warning, as these don't affect the application functionality.